standardebooks/manual/8-typography.rst

 #.
 For :string:`Ibid.`, `see Endnotes </manual/VERSION/7-high-level-structural-patterns#7.9>`__.

 #.
-Latinisms that are abbreviations are set in lowercase with periods between words and no spaces between them, except :string:`BC`, :string:`AD`, :string:`BCE`, and :string:`CE`, which are set without periods, in small caps, and wrapped with :html:`<abbr class="era">`:
+Latinisms that are abbreviations are set in lowercase with periods between words and no spaces between them, except :string:`BC`, :string:`AD`, :string:`BCE`, and :string:`CE`, which are set without periods, in small caps, and wrapped with :html:`<abbr epub:type="se:era">`:

 	.. code:: css